ll-h/genex/README.md

 ## Missing Features
 Loosely ordered by priority:
 - Clean installation and use as a CMake module
-- Iterator over the elements
 - Actual documentation
-- Embedding the free indexes within the freed objects as a singly-linked list
 - Testing for weird types (non-copyabe, non-movable, ...)